arieling23/ci-test/README.md

 ## Commands

-Start by running `npm install` inside the project folder
+Start by running hola carlos `npm install` inside the project folder

 `npm start` to run the webpack dev server
 `npm test` to run tests